flowersjus/student_selector/README.md

 1. Navigate to the main page
 2. Add your class roster using the edit functionality
 3. Configure the selection wheel with your preferred options
-4. Click the spin button to randomly select a student
+4. Click the Select Random Student button to randomly select a student
+5. Navigate to the Wheel Selector page
+6. Edit the options, each option on a new line
-5. The wheel will animate and stop on a randomly selected student
+7. The wheel will animate and stop on a randomly selected option

 ## Technologies Used